-100% Working Workaround when Handbrake won't Rip Entire DVDs
+Rip DVDs Easily without Handbrake won't Rip Entire DVDs Errors

-All Possbile Causes & Solutions for HandBrake Won't Rip Entire DVD Movie
+Part 1.
+All Causes & Solutions for HandBrake Won't Rip Entire DVD Movie

-Before you begin ripping DVDs with HandBrake, you should be aware that it only supports non-protected discs.
+When ripping DVDs with HandBrake, you should know that Handbrake only supports non-protected discs.
 For commercial DVDs, you may experience Handbrake stopping early or various other errors.
 Even with VLC installed, there are still problems like "the title selected and Handbrake shows 0.01% and immediately says encoding complete, and the resulting file is nothing".
 In most cases, Handbrake not ripping DVD movie in full is caused by encryptions, but other factors also exist.
-Check below:

 I. HandBrake Doesn't Convert Entire Movie DVD with Copy Protections

-Encryptions are the causes for most Handbrake stop encoding DVD movie problems, as Handbrake itself support non-protected discs.
+Encryptions are the causes for most Handbrake stop encoding DVD movie problems, as Handbrake itself supports non-protected discs only.
 Fortunately, there are ways to rip DVDs freely.